-As with all things, artificial leather may be ‘all that’ but still requires maintenance to prolong its newness, functionality and look over the years.
-No one would like to sit on a scruffy, tattered leatherette sofa or wear such a jacket, surely.
-Even if it is artificial leather.
+As with all things, artificial leather may be ‘all that’ but still requires maintenance to prolong its newness, functionality, and look over the years.
+No one would like to sit on a scruffy, tattered leatherette sofa or slip into faux leather pants, surely.

 By comparison, real leather tends to age very well, creating a unique patina over its surface.
 It is the complete opposite for artificial leather, where it is prone to be damaged at some point of time.
 Yet, it is also important to mention that artificial leather can be wiped clean of stains with warm water and a cloth, yet not being able to retain moisture, makes it prone to dryness and cracking.

 Below we go through a few steps regarding synthetic leather maintenance that is easy enough to do by yourself at home.
 Now, who doesn’t like a good DIY leather conditioner that could save you from a walk to the store or hours of internet search?

 Synthetic Leather Cleaner

 Perhaps one of the most important factors that is a game changer for any type of product made with synthetic leather is the quality.
 Even with faux, quality often determines how long the product will last and the condition it will be in over time.

 For instance, if the quality of the faux is not good it can start deteriorating in a matter of three months.
 If it is of a good quality it can last a few years.
 This too is subject to change, based on the maintenance and cleaning rituals of this synthetic leather product.

 How to Clean Synthetic Leather

 Blot, prep, wipe and polish are just four basic steps to keep in mind when dealing with artificial leather cleaning.
 When your faux has anything from liquid spills, food or other elements contaminating your artificial leather, you must blot the area with paper towels as soon as it has been discovered.
 This will make cleaning time less tedious and a little more effortless.